Kongsberg attack: Investigation

 The suspect was taken to a police station in Drammen, where his defence lawyer said he was questioned for more than three hours, was co-operating with authorities, and has confessed to the attack.
 Police then moved the suspect to the custody of health services on 14 October pending a psychiatric evaluation.
-He was charged for the murders of five people and for injuring several others, but this may change according to the progress of the investigation.
-The Norwegian Police Security Service launched a terrorism investigation, but officers are focusing on a broad range of motives.
+He was charged for the murders of five people and for injuring several others.
+The Norwegian Police Security Service launched a terrorism investigation, but officers were focusing on a broad range of motives.
 In light of the suspect's Danish citizenship, Danish Prime Minister Mette Frederiksen said Danish authorities would work with Norway on the investigation.
 In a press conference on 16 October, police said they were also investigating the mental state of the suspect.
 A total of 140 witnesses were questioned in relation to the attack.

-Accused
+Perpetrator

-The accused is Danish citizen Espen Andersen Bråthen (born 1983), who authorities believe acted alone.
+The perpetrator is Danish citizen Espen Andersen Bråthen (born 1983).
 He was born in Norway to a Norwegian father and a Danish mother and had lived his entire life in Norway.
 Bråthen was living in Kongsberg at the time of the attack.
 He had several prior criminal convictions for break-ins, cannabis possession, and death threats against family members.
 Bråthen was known to the police, who said he had converted to Islam around 2016.
 The imam of Kongsberg's mosque reported that Bråthen told him he had a "revelation" without adding anything more.
 The imam said he did not appear dangerous.

 Police were first made aware of him in 2015 and had last been in contact with Bråthen in 2020; they had been concerned about his possible extremist views.
 In 2017, a childhood friend reported Bråthen to police after he posted two videos online, in which he said he was a Muslim and came with a warning.
 The friend believed that he was posing a threat.
 After investigating the videos and interrogating Bråthen about them, police determined the statements made in them did not involve any criminal threats.
 In 2018, police notified health services about him, but they determined that he was unlikely to commit a terrorist attack.
 Bråthen did not appear on their radar in 2021.
 The police stated that Bråthen's conversion was an unlikely motive for the attack, and instead indicated mental illness as possible motivator.
-The perpetrator might be indicted by the terror paragraph.